 - ambient noise, static, interference

 - reverberation, echoes

 - overly short or long pauses, breathing

 I’ll provide you with a report where details of all errors and their corresponding chapter/page reference and time stamp have been logged, making it easy for issues to be located and fixed.
 I’ll then do a final quality check of the amended version.

 My previous career as a radio plugger in the music industry involved a lot of time spent in studios, outside broadcast trucks and control rooms, and gave me a solid grounding in checking sound quality and listening for anomalies.

 Editorial consultancy is charged at an hourly rate or an agreed fixed fee, depending on the type of consultancy.

-Proofing of audiobooks, and proofreading and copy editing of PDFs, magazines and projects with a word count below 10,000 will be charged at an hourly rate or an agreed fixed fee.
+Proofing of audiobooks and copy editing of PDFs, magazines and projects with a word count below 10,000 will be charged at an hourly rate or an agreed fixed fee.

 Once I’ve seen the work in question and you’ve provided me with any background information, I can give you an accurate quote, with no hidden costs.
 The following fee ranges may be useful as general guidelines:

 - Editorial consultancy: from €45 per hour (inclusive of IVA 21%)